stewtech/Bloggie.Web/README.md

 I then made a Delete Button in the Edit.cshtml view file and added some razor code.

-Next, I will add async functionality to the methods.
+Next, I will add async functionality to the methods in the AdminTagsController.cs file.